 The Studio Test Result Match and API Test Result Match sections use formulas to check whether the test result equals to the expected result for each column.
 You can modify the formula as well if there are some columns that can be ignored or there are some special rules.
 For example, to ignore the value of a data creation date-time column since it is different on every run.

 Done!
 Now, we have the expected results for both Studio and API.

 Execute Test Case

 Go to ##Test Run Worksheet, input the test case criteria for both AlchemyJ Studio and API.

 Input the Function Point Label as 'Scenario1', then all the cases that are just defined will run on both AlchemyJ Studio and API.

-Go to the AlchemyJ toolbar and on the Test tab, click on the Execute Test Run .
-The executed result will be returned to the Test Execution Summary and Test Result sections.
+Go to the AlchemyJ ribbon and on the Test tab, click on Execute Test Run .
+The execution result will be shown in the Test Execution Summary section and the Test Result section.

 You can quickly create a copy of the current test template workbook by clicking Test Tools\Backup Test Template in the Test category.
 It saves a copy of the workbook in the same folder using the same file name with a suffix of the current time.